October and November 2024 Exhibits

 Winter is approaching.
 Soon days will be short and nights long.
 We are inviting our guests to go up in the attic and dust off their scariest Halloween get-up and join us for the 4th Friday reception in October from 6 p.m. – 8 p.m.
 It’s not all scary stuff, as we are also inviting children to an artful scavenger hunt.
 Wear a costume and you will be entered in a drawing for the door-prize.

-Exhibits include What Once Was, Still Is, Just Different by Joshua Leland Yurges, The Altar America Project, Textile Tales of Interiors by Sarah Wiley and Dark Art—an all-media juried show.
+Exhibits include What Once Was, Still Is, Just Different by Joshua Leland Yurges, The Altar America Project, Textile Tales of Interiors by Sarah Wiley, Nothing is Static.
+Even the Mona Lisa is falling apart by Crystal James, and Dark Art—an all-media juried by Noah Scalin.

 What Once Was, Still Is, Just Different by Joshua Leland Yurges